 ELECTIVE COURSE.
 Through a series of lectures, discussions, and a project, students become familiar with the pathophysiology, clinical presentation, epidemiology, and therapeutic management of common and select pediatric disease states.
 The student will also develop and improve upon skills such as self-directed learning, clinical and interpersonal skills, and professional values and behaviors.
-6 week course.
+Asynchronous semester-long course.
 Syllabus available.